Logo

 Special Listening

 Just a reminder that wonderful videos and audio recordings of professional performers can be seen/heard on YouTube.
 Use this as the Special Listening assignment for each week.
-This month's famous performer is Isabelle Faust (see notes below).
+This month's famous performer is Rachel Barton (see notes below).

 There are other recordings - enjoy looking around and learning more about this great artist of our time.